nbar1/oisc/README.md

 * Run `sudo node ogreisland.js` on your local machine or server
 * Launch Ogre Island
 * When you're done, make sure you stop the node.js server!

+## Important Information
+Use of this application is against the terms and conditations of your Ogre Island account.
+There is a good chance, if found out that you're using it, your account will be banned.
+I am in no way responsible for anything that may happen to you, your character or your account should you decide to use this application.